 Whether you believe it or not, creativity lives in everyone.
 Being creative when creating or curating your content will not only help tie your brand and audience together but will also make your company stand out from the rest.

 Create a variety when posting for your social media content.
-There is a plethora of different types of graphics that you can share on social media.
+There are a plethora of different types of graphics that you can share on social media.
 Here are a few graphic design tips to get your inspiration rolling:

 - Quotes in engaging font & shape